Mountain Gorilla Tracking Tips and Guidelines

 Acquiring Uganda Mountain Gorilla Tracking Permits

-The African Mountain Gorillas in Uganda are one of the main attractions to visitors to Uganda.
-Mountain Gorilla Tracking (Trekking) permits are a much sought after commodity and with a small number of people allowed to track each day, it takes a lot of planning to ensure an opportunity of the tracking of Mountain Gorillas in Uganda.
+The Mountain Gorillas in Uganda is one of the main attractions to visitors to Uganda.
+Mountain Gorilla Trekking permits are a much sought-after commodity and with a small number of people allowed to track each day, it takes a lot of planning to ensure an opportunity for the tracking of Mountain Gorillas in Uganda.
 Since the situation in the Democratic Republic of Congo is unstable presently, there is more pressure on Mountain Gorilla Tracking Permits in Uganda.
-Fortunately we also have Rwanda that is just a hop across the border from Bwindi Impenetrable Forest and at times the Mgahinga Gorilla Park area.
-We can help you acquire and track a Uganda gorilla tracking permit even if you are coming from Rwanda – also arrange to transportation.
+Fortunately, we also have Rwanda which is just a hop across the border from Bwindi Impenetrable Forest and at times the Mgahinga Gorilla Park area.
+We can help you acquire an Uganda gorilla trekking permit even if you are coming from Rwanda – also arrange transportation.

-Your best bet for obtaining a Mountain Gorilla Tracking Permit is to book a Mountain Gorilla Tracking Safari with us as a 3 day safari or as part of a longer safari taking in other Uganda National Parks such as the Chimpanzees at Kibale, the wildlife, birds and chimpanzees at Queen Elizabeth National Park.
+Your best bet for obtaining a Mountain Gorilla Tracking Permit is to book a Mountain Gorilla Tracking Safari with us like a 3-day Bwindi gorilla trekking safari or as part of a longer Uganda safari taking you to other Uganda Safari Parks such as the Chimpanzees in Kibale Forest, the wildlife, birds, and chimpanzees at Queen Elizabeth National Park.

-The price of the Mountain Gorilla Trekking Permits cost $600 USD each (January 1, 2014 – December 31, 2015).
+The price of Uganda Gorilla Trekking Permit cost USD $700 per person.
 You must be at least 15 years of age.
 Permits can be obtained for two different parks, Bwindi Impenetrable Forest National Park and Mgahinga Gorilla Park.
-However the situation in Mgahinga is a bit more fluid, since the habituated Mountain Gorilla group there moves back and forth to Rwanda and the Democratic Republic of Congo.
+However, the situation in Mgahinga is a bit more fluid, since the habituated Mountain Gorilla group there moves back and forth to Rwanda and the Democratic Republic of Congo.

-The 600 USD may seem steep but it’s worth it and upon completion there is no mention of the money, – only a satisfaction of having seen these magnificent and rare animals.
-Go here to see how can acquire the gorilla tracking ticket / permit.
+The USD $600 for a gorilla trekking permit may seem steep but it’s worth it and upon completion, there is no mention of the money, – only the satisfaction of having seen these magnificent and rare animals.

 |Best time to go:||June to August and December to February (All parks)|